Factbox: Republicans who may take on Obama in 2012

 MITT ROMNEY

-Romney, who lost the nomination to John McCain in 2008, had been viewed as the early front-runner until Perry's debut in the race knocked him off his perch.
+Romney, who lost the nomination to John McCain in 2008, has been viewed as the early front-runner, topping recent polls of potential Republican candidates by an average of about 5 percentage points, according to the website Real Clear Politics.

+He also leads the Republican money race, raising $18.25 million in the second quarter for 2011, more than four times as much as any other contender.

 Romney co-founded private equity firm Bain Capital and has pushed his business experience as a way to attack Obama's handling of the struggling U.S. economy.
 Critics say he was a corporate raider who cut jobs.